 Our People and Culture

-2019 was the twelfth consecutive year that the North American operation has been included on the prestigious Great Place To Work list of the Best Medium Sized Workplaces in the USA.
+Our Oshkosh-based North American business has, for twelve consecutive years, been included on the prestigious Great Place To Work list of the Best Small & Medium Workplaces in the USA.
+In 2020, following many years of growth, the business has moved up into contention for the 2021 Fortune 100 Best Companies to Work For® list.
 Our UK-based business maintains its Investors in People accreditation.
 We are very proud of these accolades, which are indicative of team members who go above and beyond every day to help each other, to provide our customers with remarkable service and to give back to their communities because they know and believe that it is the right thing to do.

 We strongly support a lifetime of learning.
-Throughout the year we offer a wide variety of training classes, courses and opportunities.
+Throughout the year we offer a wide variety of training classes, courses and other learning opportunities.

-Professional development is a priority.
+Professional development remains a priority.
 A leadership programme includes roundtables, book discussions and development of management techniques.
-Also, the pursuit of external educational opportunities and professional qualifications is supported through our popular tuition reimbursement programme.
+These activities have been adapted where possible to the remote work setting.
+The pursuit of external educational opportunities and professional qualifications is supported through our popular tuition reimbursement programme.

 We understand the importance and beneficial effect of diversity within our Company, and we aim to foster a culture that recruits, develops and promotes team members regardless of background.
 We are committed to the principle of equal opportunity in employment, and no applicant or employee receives less favourable treatment on the grounds of nationality, age, gender, sexual orientation, religion, race, ethnicity or disability.
 We recognise our responsibility to disabled persons and endeavour to assist them to make their full contribution at work.
 Where team members become disabled, every practical effort is made to allow them to retrain for suitable alternative work.